 Licenses Needed to Start a Business

 For a cleaning business, you’ll need to get a regular business license.
-The permit and license details will depend on the area your planning to open because each country, state, province, and local municipalities have specific rules and regulations.
+The permit and license details will depend on the area your planning to open because each country, state, province, and local municipality have specific rules and regulations.

 In addition to a business license, you may want to consider making your company a bonded cleaning company.
-When your employees and business are bonded, you are offering another layer for security for your clients, which can make them feel more comfortable while working on their property.
+When your employees and business are bonded, you are offering another layer of security for your clients, which can make them feel more comfortable while working on their property.
 If you plan on cleaning offices, you must be a bonded company to attract decent clients.

 With almost all businesses, you need to have insurance.
 With a cleaning business, you must have liability insurance.